 An alternative would be to gain a welding qualification, which would give you many of the skills required for the job.
-The Engineering Construction Training Board (ECTB), the Science, Engineering, Manufacturing and Technologies Alliance (SEMTA) and the Welding Institute (TWI) all provide further information about training and qualifications.
+The Engineering Construction Industry Training Board (ECITB), the Science, Engineering, Manufacturing and Technologies Alliance (SEMTA) and the Welding Institute (TWI) all provide further information about training and qualifications.

 Explore the progression opportunities below

 Do you feel more inspired about working in construction?